-Infertility affects some 6.1 million USA couples.
-In the majority of cases, infertility in men and women can be related to poor nutrition, obesity, lack of exercise, stress, emotional disturbances and toxic buildup in your system.
+Infertility affects some six million USA couples.
+Infertility in men and women can be related to poor nutrition, obesity, hormone imbalance, lack of exercise, stress, emotional disturbances and toxic buildup in the man and/or woman.

 Progesterone and estrogen are two vital hormones to the life and well-being of every woman.
 However, progesterone is the hormone of fertility and pregnancy.

-Without adequate levels of progesterone in the body, you will have difficulty in becoming pregnant and you will experience progesterone infertility.
+Without adequate levels of progesterone in the body, you may have difficulty in becoming pregnant and you experience progesterone infertility.